5 Pros and 5 Cons of Living in Victoria British Columbia

 The only way to get off Vancouver Island is on a ferry, boat, or plane.
 Most international flights from Victoria have to go through Vancouver

 The average detached home in Greater Victoria BC was $1,230,436 in 2021.
 Victoria homes in the more coveted neighbourhoods have stretched well beyond that figure.
 In 2021 in Oak Bay BC the average sale price of a detached home was $1,960,072.
 Rentals in Victoria are also pricey: https://www.zumper.com/rent-research/…

 4) Growing Crime Rate in Downtown Victoria

 The municipality of Victoria’s crime severity index (CSI) score was the highest out of all municipal police agencies in B.C. https://vancouverisland.ctvnews.ca/vi…

 5) Need a Map to get around Victoria

 Many of the roads and communities in Victoria BC are built across hillsides and don’t run N/S/E/W in straight lines.

-Let me know in the comments below if you have ay questions about living in Victoria BC, moving to Victoria BC, or Victoria BC Real Estate.
+Let me know in the comments below if you have any questions about living in Victoria BC, moving to Victoria, or Victoria Real Estate.
 Feel free to reach out to me directly as well, I would be happy to answer your questions about Vancouver Island and the Victoria Housing Market.